 Toxoplasma gondii, a parasite found worldwide, causes congenital infection in about 1/10,000 to 80/10,000 births.

 With rare exception, congenital toxoplasmosis is due to a primary maternal infection during pregnancy.
-Infection with T. gondii occurs primarily from ingestion of inadequately cooked meat containing cysts or from ingestion of oocysts derived from cat feces.
+Infection with T. gondii occurs primarily from ingestion of inadequately cooked meat containing cysts or from ingestion of oocysts derived from food or water contaminated with cat feces.
 The rate of transmission to the fetus is higher in women infected later during pregnancy.
-However, those infected earlier in gestation generally have more severe disease.
+However, women infected earlier in gestation generally have more severe disease.
 Overall, 30 to 40% of women infected during pregnancy will have a congenitally infected child.

 Symptoms and Signs